Riker started to speak as soon as the door closed, but Picard held up a hand. He was speaking to himself; inaudibly at first then louder.

 +++

-Picard saw no need to shout; Leadbetter had already suffered a greater punishment than more words could inflict.
-An instructor who needed rescuing was a laughing stock.
-Instead the Captain ordered him to sit and fetched him a glass of water.
+Picard saw no need to shout, Leadbetter had already suffered a greater punishment than words could inflict - an instructor who needed rescuing would be the laughing stock of the Academy.
+The Captain ordered him to sit and fetched him a glass of water.

 "Drink that while I review the bridge log."

-It didn't take him long to discover the cause of the failure.
+It didn't take Picard long to discover the cause of the failure.

-"If you repeatedly use the aft nacelle vents to manoeuvre the ship then you're asking for trouble.
-They weren't designed for that procedure."
+"If you repeatedly use the aft nacelle vents to manoeuvre this ship then you're asking for trouble.
+They aren't configured for that procedure."

-Leadbetter mumbled something that Picard took to be "A while ago."
+Leadbetter mumbled something that Picard took to be "I thought I had."

-"In which case I think some revision is in order, don't you?"
+"In which case I think some homework is in order, don't you?"

 "Yes Sir."

-The Captain was still angry - he'd put the ship at risk!
-However, despite this, he knew Starfleet could not afford to loose another officer, not after loosing so many in the War.
-Leadbetter was a good trainer when he understood the limits of his expertise.
+Picard was still angry - the man had put his ship at risk - however, despite this, he knew Starfleet could not afford to loose another officer, not after loosing so many to the War.
+Leadbetter was a competent trainer when he understood the limits of his expertise.

 "Sir?"

 "First, there is no such thing as an 'honorary bridge officer' aboard my ship.
 Dr Crusher and Counselor Troi are just as qualified to sit in the command chair as you or Commander Riker.
 Further more I expect all my bridge officers to be competent helmsmen.
-As this recent incident demonstrated, it may be necessary for them to take over the helm at a moment's notice."
+As this recent incident demonstrated, they may need to take over the helm at a moment's notice."

 "Understood, Sir."